mk-pmb/msspeechsdk_v011_wine_howto/README.md

     * Languages (you'll need at least one): http://web.archive.org/web/20180304122215/https://www.microsoft.com/en-us/download/confirmation.aspx?id=27224
       * SR = speech recognition, TTS = text-to-speech

-1. Recommended: To avoid side effects, create a new wine prefix and work there.

 1. Set your wine prefix's windows version to Windows 8: run `winecfg` to GUI-configure it, or `winetricks win8` for automatic.